quenktechnologies/dagen/README.md

 ### Plugins

 Plugins provide the real power to dagen.
-It ships with none out of the box but are easily installed.
-They allow the final document to be altered just before code generation or printing to `STDOUT`.
+It ships with none out of the box but are easily installed via the `--plugin PATH` flag.Plugins are expected to be regular node modules and the usual rules apply for look up.

+A plugin is essentially a function that takes the `Program` and returns a new version of it wrapped in a bluebird `Promise`.
+See the index file for the type definition of `Program`.

+#### After Hook (Pre-Processing)

+Once a plugin is applied, it can add to or change the `Program.after` property.
+This is an array of plugins that will be called just before the output is generated.

+Here you can modify the `context` property (see source code for type info) which will make values available to the template under the `context.<whatever>` path.

+The document itself is available at `context.document`.

 ### Things To Be Aware Of

 #### Concern

-Remember to set a concern with the `--concern=something` flag or `@` properties will not be stripped..
+The concern is computed from the file extension of the template.
+If there is none or you want to force it, use the `--concern EXT` option.

 #### Types

 The type property is not limited to the values defined in the spec but instead can be whatever value the author desires.
-It is left up to pre-processors to decide how to treat with these values when they encounter them.
+It is left up to plugins to decide how to treat with these values when they encounter them.

 #### Meaning
-In fact, once dagen restructures a document, it is really up to the pre-processor and/or templates to give it meaning.
+In fact, once dagen restructures a document, it is really up to the plugins and/or templates to give it meaning.

 #### Refs